kishoretvk/jsonGenAI/README.md

 The idea to create json structures with strong typed schemas is now possible, with any numbe rof variable combinations.

+This currently supports a subset of JSON Schema.
+Below is a list of the supported schema types:

+- number
+- integer
+- boolean
+- string  (descriptions also enabled to satisfy summary)
+- datetime
+- date
+- time
+- UUID
+- binary data
+### combinations
+- arrays
+- enums
+- complex object

 ## Bsic Usage